 We can leverage technology to enable source-to-consumer traceability of raw materials and track the impact on biodiversity, our carbon footprint and water use.
-To help in this we are using our a further step in traceability with an update of this app that offers an in-depth insight into our local producers in even the most remote rural areas of the world and into our collection networks for iconic raw materials.
+To help in this we are using our

+Our I-Source application: leveraging technology for improved traceability.
+I-Source application for some of our raw materials.
+In 2020, we took a further step in traceability with an update of this app that offers an in-depth insight into our local producers in even the most remote rural areas of the world and into our collection networks for iconic raw materials.
 Through a detailed digital map which uses GPS data, we can see the exact locations from where we are sourcing as well as the journey of our products through our supply chain.
 This means we can follow materials all the way from the individual farm to the warehouse.
 The mobile version of the I-Source app, which can be used on any web browser in any country, enables our teams to literally walk through and map individual farms and sites on their devices to build a comprehensive picture of our supply chain, helping efficiency and allowing us to inform our customers more fully about where specific ingredients come from and how they are produced.